Merced-College/finalprojects-xandrazleal-collab/README.md

 Xandra Leal

-Simple Soundbaord program, has the ability to play sound, add mp3 files, loop sound, play multiple audio tracks, and dynamically search for audio
+Simple Soundboard program, has the ability to play sound, add mp3 files, loop sound, play multiple audio tracks, and dynamically search for audio